Translations

 The Lottery

-I'd completed the routine early morning stretches -- which I do while still in the bed, to unkink my “bionic” body -- from a night's sleep.
+I'd completed the routine early morning stretches -- which I do while still in bed, to unkink my “bionic” body -- from a night's sleep.
 Mrs. Appalachian Irishman, like the good and “long-suffering” wife that she is, was making the weekend breakfast (eggs, biscuits, gravy, bacon, and coffee).
 Having greeted my wife and enlightened her with my usual Irish blarney, I poured my first cup of coffee.
 As I walked to my home office, the local morning TV news had a segment on the “synchronous firefly lottery.”
 I kid you not!
 I had to pause and watch enough to laugh, before continuing to my office.

-In case you think that I'm still joking, the online version of the story is: “Park officials announce synchronous firefly lottery, viewing dates,” on WATE TV, Knoxville, TN, by Melanie Vásquez Russell, posted 4/25/2023, updated 4/27/2023.
+In case you think that I'm still joking, the online version of the story is: “Park officials announce synchronous firefly lottery, viewing dates,” WATE TV, Knoxville, TN, by Melanie Vásquez Russell, 4/25/2023, updated 4/27/2023.
 The article begins by stating:

 The dates have been announced for the 2023 viewings of the famous synchronous fireflies in the Great Smoky Mountains National Park.
 A limited number of park visitors will have the opportunity to watch the “lightning bugs” in their late-spring flash patterns up in the Smokies.